 Relief is not due under the special rules for, for example, rent on the customer’s own private residence which is payable before they begin to let it (after, say, taking a job in another part of the country).
 Their expenditure on rent was not incurred wholly and exclusively for the purposes of their rental business, it was incurred to provide them with a home.
 Relief would be due under the ordinary rental business rules for rent for periods after the property was let commercially.

-Qualifying pre-commencement expenditure is treated as incurred on the day on which the taxpayer first carries on their rental business.
+Qualifying pre-commencement expenditure is treated as incurred on the day on which the customer first carries on their rental business.
 This is deducted, together with the other allowable expenses of letting, from the total receipts of the business for that year.

 For detailed guidance on pre-trading expenditure see BIM46350.

 Capital expenditure does not qualify for relief but there are also further special rules for capital allowances.
 Broadly they work in a similar way to those just outlined for revenue expenditure.
-Thus, for example, expenditure incurred on constructing a factory before the rental business begins may qualify for industrial building allowances once the building is in use for a qualifying purpose.
+For example, expenditure incurred on constructing a factory before the rental business begins may qualify for industrial building allowances once the building is in use for a qualifying purpose.
 For detailed guidance see the Capital Allowances manual.

 For detailed guidance on the post-cessation receipts and expenditure legislation see BIM90000 onwards.